linchen1010/News-Browser/README.md

 ### Headliner:
 * Browse headliner from different sources with selected category.
 ### Keyword Search:
-* Users could search their interested news by input keywords in the search search box.
+* Users could search their interested news by enter keywords in the search search box with prefered search option

 ## Getting Started